antonioacsj/hush/README.md

 # Rash - Hash Tool for Rush people

-Rash is a high-performance hashing algorithm designed to handle increasingly larger files by utilizing parallel computation.
+Rash is a hashing algorithm designed to handle increasingly larger files by utilizing parallel/concurrent computation and make the work faster.

-To small files, computes hashes in a multithread environment.
+To files smaller than block size, computes hashes in a single block, in a multithread environment.
-To big files, it divides into blocks, hashes them in parallel, and then combines the block hashes into a final hash, similar to how a blockchain works.
+To big files, it divides into blocks, hashes them in a multithread/multiworker, and then combines the block hashes into a final hash, similar to how a blockchain works.
+(See picture.)

 ## Supported Algorithms